livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

 This guide assumes that you are familiar with the possibilities to register an Include Service and how to use it in a Component.

 ## Include Service
-Here is an example that includes configuration to consider for the editable teaser usecase:
+Here is an example includes configuration to consider for the editable teaser usecase:
 ```js
 {
   name: 'teaser',